RediIbra/Nodejs-find-polidrome-prime/README.md

 # Nodejs-find-polidrome-prime

 ### PROJECT DESCRIPTION<br>
-- Node.js application with __Typescript__ also added error handling for each situation and prevented it for inserting strings (for sql injection for demo purposes because we don't have to build queries in this project).
+- Node.js application with __Typescript__ also added error handling for each situation and prevented it for inserting strings.

 - URL of the API __"localhost:7007/api/v1/findPalindrome"__ so you can test on Postman